MultiSafepay/docs/content/payments/methods/pay-later/klarna/integration-and-testing.md

 | **Checkout options** | [Multisafepay payment pages](/payment-pages/) {{< br >}} [Payment links](/payment-links/about/) – You can't adjust the lifetime. |
 | **Logo** | See MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons). |

 Klarna makes your ecommerce platform available in their merchant portal, where your credentials are generated.
-Use your credentials to configure the Klarna gateway in your MultiSafepay account.
+Use your credentials to configure the Klarna gateway for your MultiSafepay account.

 For questions about your Klarna integration and the connection with your MultiSafepay account, email the Integration Team at <integration@multisafepay.com>